 Jodi Petlin is the owner of Shanti Yoga Studio in Whitefish, Montana --- which celebrated its 10 year anniversary in Whitefish in June 2016.
 Jodi travels internationally leading retreats and trainings.
 She co-created and led the first 200 hour (Yoga Alliance registered) yoga teacher training program in Whitefish, Montana.
 She has trained and continues to teach many of the yoga teachers in the Flathead Valley.
 She integrates a blend of teaching styles into her classes and is skilled at working with students of all levels and abilities.
 Jodi's other passion and expertise is her work as a certified career & transformational life coach.
 She incorporates her business background as a former Vice President of a large record label in NYC and her graduate education in Spiritual Psychology into her work.

 Claudia balances body and mind through yoga – and teaches to share those benefits.
 Her love of dance and movement influences her study of yoga.
 Claudia practiced yoga throughout both of her pregnancies and has particular insights into how yoga relates to pregnancy, delivery, and realigning the body/mind after pregnancy.
 Prior to teaching yoga, she taught Montessori Pre School.
-Claudia lives in Whitefish with her husband, two young children, and two crazy dogs.
+Claudia now lives in St. Croix and guest teaches at Shanti when she visits Whitefish.